Home of the Department of Political Science & Criminal Justice

 The Department offers a broad range of challenging courses that cover all areas of political science (American politics, international relations, comparative politics, political theory, law and politics, and public administration), criminal justice (policing, criminal investigation, criminal prosecution and defense, corrections, forensic science, homeland security, and criminology), and law (constitutional law and civil liberties, criminal law and procedure, and jurisprudence).

-The Department of Political Science and Criminal justice, housed in Hendricks Hall and Miller Learning Center, possesses enviable facilities, including high-tech classrooms, a crime scene investigation laboratory, a computer forensics lab (which also serves as a training center for Pennsylvania law enforcement), and student study areas.
+The Department of Political Science and Criminal justice, housed in Hendricks Hall possesses enviable facilities, including high-tech classrooms, a forensic crime scene investigation laboratory, a computer forensics lab (which also serves as a training center for Pennsylvania law enforcement), student resource center and employer recruitment office.

 Valuable internship opportunities